THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 “I am the God of Abraham, the God of Isaac, and the God of Jacob” Exodus 3:6.

-In the Galatians 4 allegory Abraham represents God the Father—as husband of
+In allegory, Abraham represents God the Father—as husband of the covenants

-the covenants and the father of Isaac.
-Isaac represents Jesus, God’s Son, as the
+and as the father of Isaac (Galatians 4:22-28).
+Isaac represents Jesus, God’s Son

 Rebecca was barren twenty years but was healed by God.
 Her barrenness